 Anyone who wants production image generation.
 The lack of size control, editing capabilities, and local storage makes this unsuitable for real workflows.
 Use a multi-provider MCP server instead.

 Anyone exploring image generation for the first time.
-The $15/month minimum before you can generate a single image is a poor starting experience.
+The $50/month minimum before you can generate a single image is a poor starting experience.
 OpenAI’s GPT Image 1.5, accessible through community MCP servers, offers pay-per-image pricing that starts at zero.

 Alternatives

 spartanz51/imagegen-mcp — OpenAI-focused MCP server for image generation and editing.
 Supports text-to-image and image-to-image with masking — the editing capabilities EverArt lacks.
-If you have an OpenAI API key, this is more capable.
+GPT Image 1.5 is the current industry leader for prompt understanding and text rendering.

 The Verdict